 Cumberland and York Counties

-Androscoggin, Franklin, Kennebec, Lincoln, Oxford, Sagadahoc and Waldo Counties
+Androscoggin, Franklin, Kennebec, Lincoln, Oxford, Sagadahoc and Somerset Counties

-Aroostook, Hancock, Knox, Penobscot, Piscataquis, Somerset and Washington Counties
+Aroostook, Hancock, Knox, Penobscot, Piscataquis, Waldo and Washington Counties

 Main offices are located in Portland (Region 1), Lewiston (Region 2), and Bangor (Region 3).